eremus-dev/radare2-helper-script/README.md

-# reversing-tools
+# Radare2 Helper script

-Helper scripts and tools for reverse engineering.
-These are intended for personal use, and are of limited functionality.
+Radare2 helper script for reverse engineering.
+This is intended for personal use, and are of limited functionality.

 They are mainly on github because I want access to them when I'm not on my personal computer.